 Increased Delta Amex Welcome Offers

-Some new increased Delta Amex welcome offers launched in the last week and I figured it would be helpful to rank them in terms of value.
+Some increased Delta Amex welcome offers launched today, alongside some benefit updates and new card designs in celebration of the 30th anniversary of the Delta SkyMiles partnership with American Express.
+Below, we've ranked the current card offers in terms of value.
 Remember that the personal cards are only good for people over (and not trying to get back under) Chase 5/24.
 The business cards are good for anyone since they won't add to your 5/24 count.
-Also it is important to remember the Delta Amex family rule for personal cards.
-Start from the bottom (which is also the most valuable) up.
-The business cards do not have the family rule so you can go in any order at this time.
+Also it is important to remember the Delta Amex family rule for personal cards: Start from the bottom (which is also the most valuable) and work your way up.
+The business cards do not have the family rule, so you can go in any order at this time.
+UPDATE 7/4/26: Offers end 07/15/2026.

-I'll rank the cards from worst to first in terms of value.
-For the Delta Skymiles I will give them a valuation of 1.15 cents per point.
-If the values are close for two cards, then I will take any perks or earning structure into account as well.
-The business cards will get a little extra value added to them since they are useful to more people because of Chase 5/24.
+We've ranked the cards from worst to best in terms of value.
+We value Delta Skymiles at 1.15 cents per point.
+If the values are close for two cards, we've taken any perks or earning structures into account, as well.
+The business cards will get a little extra value added to them since they are useful to more people because of the Chase 5/24 rule.
+The Delta cards have quite a few “perks,” or coupons as we sometimes like to call them, to also consider.
+You can decide what value you find in each of those perks yourself; we haven't accounted for them in our rankings.

 RELATED: Application Rules For Each Bank Explained

-If you would like to see the full review on any of the cards you can click the links on the card names for each below.
+If you would like to see the full review on any of the cards, we've linked to them on the card names for each below.
 If you would like to apply for one, and would like to support ToP, then you can use the affiliate links in the full credit card reviews.
-Remember that if you have a player 2 referral that is the better option for you.
-If not, we always greatly appreciate the support!
+Remember that if you have a player 2 referral, that is the better option for you.
+If not, we always greatly appreciate the support.

 Delta Card Rankings